logan-markewich/finparse-pipeline/README.md

 ## What's Already Built

-Everything except the four core services.
-This is your task!

 ### API Endpoints

 All endpoints are live and wired up.
 They return proper errors until you implement the backing services.